 Personal Loan Scams In India And How To Avoid Them

-Interest Rate:If the rate of interest being offered is absurdly lower than the prevailing rate in the market, one should take that as a sign of a potential scam and should be doubly sure of availing such a loan.
+Very Low Interest Rate:If the interest rate being offered is unreasonably lower than the rate currently in the market, one can interpret that as a possible fraud and should be extra cautious before taking out such a loan.

-Guaranteed Loans:No lender of a good standing offers a guaranteed loan before checking and verifying all the details.
-So, if someone is offering guaranteed loans, it should be taken as a sign of a potential fraud.
+Guaranteed Loan:A reputable lender will never provide a guaranteed loan without first investigating and confirming all the information.
+As a result, if someone offers guaranteed loans, it could be a sign of a fraud.

-Loan Apps:Oftentimes scammers only have an online presence and no physical office.
-So, borrowers should be very careful while choosing a lender and, if in doubt, should make sure that they verify whether the lender has a physical presence or not.
+Loan Apps:Scammers frequently lack a physical office and simply have an internet presence.
+When picking a lender, borrowers should exercise caution and, if in doubt, make sure they confirm if the lender has a physical presence or not.